Murong Xuecun

 Murong's writing deals mostly with social issues in contemporary China, exploring themes such as corruption, business-government relations, and general disillusionment over modern life.
 His literature is known for its nihilistic, realist, racy, and fatalist style.
 Following his rise to fame, Murong has emerged as one of the foremost critics of censorship in China.

+Murong fled China in August 2021, fearing reprisals from the Chinese authorities for his reporting on the COVID-19 lockdown in Wuhan.
+As of October 2022, he lives in Melbourne.

 Criticism of censorship

 In 2009, Murong Xuecun wrote an exposé on a pyramid scheme in Jiangxi province.
 The work, China: In the Absence of a Remedy (中国，少了一味药), was a first-hand account of Murong's personal experiences with the pyramid scheme network that lasted twenty-three days.
 Murong Xuecun was awarded the 2010 People's Literature Prize (人民文学奖) for the work.